Pines & Prairies Land Trust Education

 PPLT connects landowners to agencies and organizations offering both technical and financial support for restoration and management of wildlife habitat, along with conservation practices.
 If you are interested in learning more about how to manage and conserve your land, contact us at email@example.com for more information.
 You can also read about our past and current projects here!

 Pines and Prairies Land Trust hosts free nature lessons for school aged children at the Lost Pines Nature Trails, adjacent to the Colorado River Refuge.
 Dedicated and talented teachers (retired school teachers, Master Naturalists and nature educators) lead the classes, offered every spring and fall.
 Classes usually start with a group lesson and end with a hike or discovery activity.
-For more info, contact Mr. Bill at email@example.com or 512-581-0377.
+For more info, contact us at firstname.lastname@example.org.

 Public hikes and education